 Sherlock’s other strengths include an incredible musical score, some solid action, some very typically Stephen Moffatt intricate plots (that mostly payoff), some great humour, and a clever (almost) stand-alone Victorian-era Christmas special that manages to address several of the updated notions.

-Overall the BBC’s Sherlock from Stephen Moffat and Mark Gatiss (who co-created and wrote each season along with Stephen Thompson) is an incredible modernisation of the story, which manages to update not just the stories, but the world as well, translating the ideas and themes into the 21st century rather than merely changing the setting.
+Overall the BBC’s Sherlock from Stephen Moffat and Mark Gatiss (who co-created and wrote each season along with Stephen Thompson) is an incredible modernisation of the story, which manages to update not just the original books, but the world as well, translating the ideas and themes into the 21st century rather than merely changing the setting.
 Sherlock Holmes and Dr John Watson have been pop-culture mainstays since their inception in 1887, and thanks to modernisations like the Rathbone movies of the 1940s, and more modern incarnations like BBC’s Sherlock and CBS’s Elementary, that won’t be changing any time soon.